 You can reach the museum by train or taxi.

 The museum is a three-minute walk from Hibiya Station or a five-minute walk from Yurakucho Station.
 It is housed on the ninth floor of the Imperial Theater, between Tokyo International Forum and the Imperial Palace moat.

 Art with a view of the palace

-The result of a lifetime of collecting, the Idemitsu Museum of Arts houses an impressive selection of Asian art.
-The Japanese and Chinese paintings and calligraphy are particularly prized.
-You'll also find lovely examples of Japanese ceramics and even some Western works in the mix.
+The Idemitsu Museum of Arts is based on the lifetime collection by Sazo Idemitsu and has continued to expand his collection with an impressive selection of more than 10000 pieces of Asian art.
+The Japanese paintings and calligraphy are particularly prized.
+You'll also find lovely examples of Chinese and Japanese ceramics along with Western paintings in the mix.

-In addition to the exhibits, the unique Shard Room is worth a visit.
-Here you can see fragments of pottery collected from kilns across the ancient world.
+In addition to the themed exhibits, the unique Sherd Room is worth a visit.
+Here you can see fragments of pottery collected from kilns across the world.
 After your tour, relax in the armchairs by the windows for a bird's-eye view of the vast Imperial Gardens.

 The latest information may differ, so please check the official website.

 * The information on this page may be subject to change due to COVID-19.